mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 161 - Abstract Final Undefined Classes/readme.md

 final public class Car extends Vehicle
 {
-  // class is leaf.
+  // the class is a leaf.
 Therefore it is final
 }

 final public class Motorcycle extends Vehicle
 {
-  // class is leaf.
+  // the class is a leaf.
 Therefore it is final
 }
 ```